What to Wear when Travelling in Australia

 What to wear in Australia in Summer

+I recommend wearing long sleeves if you are sensitive to the sun.
+In Australia, you must protect your skin from the high UVs in the sun-rays.
 At the beach, always wear a wide-brimmed hat and cover your shoulders and arms to avoid sun-burning.
 Make sure you protect your eyes from the intense sunlight with the right sunglasses.

 In Northern Tropical Australia during summer, it will be raining a lot and, it will be hot and sticky with temps around 35-45°C, not the best time for a visit.
-If it happens to travel to North Queensland, Darwin, or Nort Western Australia, be sure you pack functional light-wear to minimise the high humidity’s side-effects in the air.
+If it happens to travel to North Queensland, Darwin, or Nort Western Australia, pack functional light-wear to minimise the high humidity’s side-effects in the air.

-The perfect outfit for travelling in Australia during Summer
+The perfect outfit for travelling in Summer

 There are a few must-have garments that belong to your packing list for Australia.
 Here are my tips: